-UUFSD has a choir under the capable leadership of Christine Lehman.
-The adult choir performs every other Sunday and on special occasions.
+UUFSD has a choir under the capable leadership of Marshall Voit.
+The choir performs every other Sunday and on special occasions.
 Rehearsal is on Thursday, 7-9 pm in Founders Hall.
 Our choir always welcomes new voices.

 The Book Club meets the second Monday of each month at 7:00 p.m. in the UUFSD library.
 We notify readers of the books that will be discussed in the Newsletter or you can contact Cathy.
 Anyone who reads the selected book is welcome.
 We have a NEW daytime book club that meets on Thursday at 10:00 am.